filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 #### Deprecation of legacy methods

-The following methods are removing.
+The following methods are removed.
 Invoking them will result in a `USR_UNHANDLED_METHOD` exit code (22).

 - PreCommitSector (method 6)
 - PreCommitSectorBatch (method 25)